2. Markov Processes#

 Next, we study a notion of periodicity of a stationary and ergodic Markov process.[5]
 To define periodicity of a Markov process, for a given positive integer \(p\) we construct a new Markov process by sampling an original process every \(p\) time periods.
 This is sometimes called ‘skip-sampling’ at sampling interval \(p\).[6]
 With a view toward applying Proposition 2.1 to \({\mathbb T}^p\), solve

-for a function \({\tilde f}\).
-We know from Proposition 2.1 that for an \(\tilde f\) that solves (2.7), \(\{ {\tilde f}(X_t) : t=0, p, 2p, \ldots \}\) is invariant and so is \(\{ {\tilde f}(X_t) : t=1,p+1,2p+1,...\}\).
-The process \({\tilde f}(X_t)\) is periodic with period \(p\) or \(np\) for any positive integer \(n\).
+for a function \({f}\).
+We know from Proposition 2.1 that for an \(f\) that solves (2.6), \(\{ {f}(X_t) : t=0, p, 2p, \ldots \}\) is invariant and so is \(\{ {f}(X_t) : t=1,p+1,2p+1,...\}\).
+The process \({f}(X_t)\) is periodic with period \(p\) or \(np\) for any positive integer \(n\).

 2.6.
 Finite-State Markov Chains#

+We reconsider Example 2.2 where \(\mathcal{X}\) consists of \(n\) possible states.
 We use a vector \(\textbf{f}\) to represent a function from the state space to the real line.
 Each coordinate of \(\textbf{f}\) gives the value of the function at the corresponding coordinate vector.
-Then the conditional expectation operator \(\mathbb{T}\) can be represented in terms of the transition matrix \(\mathbb{P}\):
+Recall that the conditional expectation operator \(\mathbb{T}\) can be represented in terms of the transition matrix \(\mathbb{P}\):

-Now consider column eigenvectors called “right eigenvectors” of \(\mathbb{P}\) that are associated with a unit eigenvalue.
+Now consider column eigenvectors called right eigenvectors of \(\mathbb{P}\) that are associated with a unit eigenvalue.

-Assume that there exists a real number \(\mathbf{r}\) such that the right eigenvector \(\mathbf{f}\) and a stationary distribution \(\mathbf{q}\) satisfy
+Assume that there exists a real number \(\mathbf{r}\) such that the right eigenvector \(\mathbf{f}\) associated with a unit eigenvalue and a stationary distribution \(\mathbf{q}\) satisfy

 Then the process is stationary and ergodic.